adullact/puppet-freeipa/README.md

 ### Example usage:

-Creating an IPA master, with the WebUI proxied to `https://localhost:8440` and two admins foo and  bar.
+Creating an IPA master, with the WebUI proxied to `https://localhost:8440` and two admin accounts `jdupond` and `mgonzales`.
 ```puppet
 class {'freeipa':
     ipa_role                    => 'master',